Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 The AC2 and AC5 use the machine gun VFX and SFX.

-The visual indicator for a mech's firing arc still shows 120 degrees.
+The visual indicator for a mech's firing arc still shows 120 degrees instead of 180 degrees.